 This part of the neck (upper cervical spine) is particularly vulnerable to misalignment due to the unique shapes of the atlas (C1) and axis (C2) vertebrae and their constant use.
 If you experience any trauma or injury to the head or neck, these bones can misalign, which will cause vertigo, neck pain, and other health problems.
 A chiropractor for vertigo in Zeeland is ready to help.

 For more than a decade, upper cervical chiropractic care succeeded in helping vertigo patients find relief.
-There was a clinical study that involved sixty patients with various types of vertigo.
+There was a clinical study that involved sixty patients with various types, including central and peripheral vertigo.
 The patients were aged 12 to 73 years old.
 At least 56 of these vertigo patients experienced head or neck trauma or injury in their past.
 Their injuries differed in extremity.
 Some had minor slipping or sliding incidents, the others had sporting injuries, or had vehicular accidents.

 Finally, after each patient received personally tailored adjustments and upper cervical care within one to 6 months of care, a 100% success rate was achieved.
 Forty-eight of the vertigo patients reported that they were completely free from all their vertigo symptoms.
 Twelve of them experienced significant improvement, meaning they had less frequency and severity of vertigo symptoms.
 Take note that many of these people already tried several other options, and did not get satisfactory results.
 If you experienced similar conditions as these patients, then perhaps this is the care option that fits your specific needs best.